March 3, 2023

 Now, if you do end up purchasing or leasing a POS system such as Clover, you will have the option of adding business tools right at your fingertips on these sleek devices.
 But it’s important to keep in mind that most of these built-in applications are not free of charge.
 Many of these apps offer monthly or yearly subscription pricing to gain access.

 Whether or not a merchant is processing, a payment processor may still charge a monthly fee between $10-$15.
 Though the merchant may not be requiring the facilitation of digital transactions for a certain period of time, the merchant account is still active and thus, the payment provider is maintaining their access to the payment gateway and merchant account.
-Securing credit card processing for small business no monthly fees attached is a great way to save.
+Securing credit card processing for small businesses with no monthly fees attached is a great way to save.

 In some cases, a merchant contract may require a minimum processing amount.
 This ensures their payment processor will make a profit from their account should the merchant process or not for the month.
 If a merchant does not meet their required minimum quota, the processor will charge them the remaining cost.